myabc/merb_mart/README.markdown

 Support
 -------

-**WARNING REPEATED** : MerbMart is still at a very early stage of its development.
+**WARNING REPEATED** : Merb eMart is still at a very early stage of its development.
 You should not use this code unless you're reasonably secure with the Ruby language, and the DataMapper and Merb frameworks.
 That said, _please do get involved_ - and if you're happy to contribute back with bug reports and